 If you want to stick to your environmentally friendly ideals as Christmas approaches, I’m here to help.
-I’ve compiled a selection of my favourite gifts for 2018, all of which have great eco-friendly credentials.
+One of the first things you can do is forgo the traditional Christmas cards and send online Christmas cards instead.
+As far as gifts go, I’ve compiled a selection of my favourite gifts for this year, all of which have great eco-friendly credentials.
 I hope this gift guide makes it easier for you to source some amazing sustainable gifts for all your friends and family this Christmas…

 Let’s start with a great stocking filler that everyone needs.
 A reusable coffee cup is super eco-friendly in so many ways.
 Firstly, you can get all your future coffee-shop refills in your travel cup, so that’s one less cardboard cup, sleeve and plastic lid used every time.
 Some coffee shops even give you a discount on your coffee if you use a travel cup, so it’s a thrifty option too.
 Plus, you could take a cuppa with you from home, thereby saving you £s each day.